Ready to travel? Click here to plan your next trip!

 Shine Bright Like a Diamond (Beach)

-I didn’t want to visit Diamond Beach Iceland because of anything I’d seen on social media—at least not travel-related social media.
+I didn’t want to visit Iceland’s Diamond Beach because of anything I’d seen on social media—at least not travel-related social media.
 Rather, I’d been mesmerized by a landscape depicted in a video by one of my favorite artists and, feeling relatively certain that it was in Iceland, began eagerly searching the web.

 Initially, I simply assumed the shots might’ve been taken along the shores of Jökulsárlón Glacier Lagoon, which at that time was probably the most ubiquitous Iceland destination among the influencer crowd.
 Turning up to the lagoon, however (and walking too quickly onto said shores, which caused me to slip back and crack my head on the ice) made me realize that my estimation had been a bit off.